Showing posts with label Wisdom. Show all posts

 Later, the baseball organization held a meeting to review the altercation(s).
 I assume that witnesses told them what they perceived to have happened - maybe the umpire and coaches were provided an opportunity to tell "their side of the story."
 They decided that my son's coach was no longer allowed to coach in the league - he made the umpire cry.

-The only church in town will study and trust the book where God's perspective of us and history is revealed.
+The only church in town will study and trust the book where God reveals His perspective of us and history.
 God's Word says that there is a spiritual reality in life's situations.
 King David described what he perceived to be God's work in delivering him from his enemies in Psalm 18 - David was writing about the most important reality that was unobserved by most of the scene's participants.
 David paints a picture, in song, of what was actually going on.
-Yes, I hope you'll find out more of what is "really going on" within the only church in town.
+Yes, I hope you'll find out more of what's "really going on" within the only church in town.

 Just for today...